braintree/braintree_express_example/README.md

    npm install
    ```

-2. Copy the `example.env` file to `.env` and fill in your Braintree API credentials.
+2. Copy the contents of `example.env` into a new file named `.env` and fill in your Braintree API credentials.
 Credentials can be found by navigating to Account > My User > View Authorizations in the Braintree Control Panel.
 Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).

 3. Start the server: